 I have spent most of my career working for nonprofit organizations that rely heavily on volunteerism.

-Because of this, I understand the importance of everyone getting involved in helping our communities and the nonprofits of the world fulfill their mission.
+Because of this, I understand the importance of everyone getting involved in helping our communities and the world’s nonprofits fulfill their mission.

-Volunteers help bridge the gap in human capital and bring valuable skills to the organization.
+Volunteers help bridge the gap in human capital and bring valuable skills to organizations that rely on free labor.

-Whether the volunteer opportunity is to help the American Red Cross with disaster relief, delivering flowers to patients in the hospital, or picking up trash on the highway – volunteers help the community in a positive way.
+Whether the volunteer opportunity is to help the American Red Cross with disaster relief, deliver flowers to patients in the hospital, or pick up trash on the highway – volunteers positively help the community.

-Many of these programs adopt a nonprofit agency that they support financially – as well as offering volunteer opportunities to employees.
+These programs adopt nonprofit agencies that they support financially and offer employees opportunities to serve.

-These kinds of programs help educate employees on the importance of giving back to the community as well as provide opportunities for employees to help others.
+Volunteer programs help educate employees on the importance of giving back to the community and provide opportunities for employees to help others.

 Additionally, employer-sponsored volunteer programs are another way to improve employee engagement.

-United Healthcare did a study among over 4500 adults over 18, some of whom volunteer and some who don’t.
+United Healthcare did a study among over 4500 adults over 18, some of whom volunteer and others don’t.

-There were some interesting findings of the effects of volunteering on the community, on employees who volunteer through a work-sponsored program and on senior citizens who volunteer.
+There were many positive effects on employees who volunteer through a work-sponsored program and senior citizens who volunteer in their communities.

 The study revealed that: